How to Encourage Your Girl to Get in Touch with Her Inner Entrepreneur

 If you have a young girl in your life who is interested in the principles of entrepreneurship or the world of business, now is the perfect time to encourage her small but mighty inner CEO.
 Your attitude toward her dreams and goals matters more than you may realize, so be supporting, encouraging and positive.

 Next, look for opportunities to teach, nurture and grow her entrepreneurial spirit.
 Here are six ways how to encourage a teen entrepreneur:

-Help her to identify her passions and find ways to follow them.
+Help her to identify her interests and passions and find ways to follow them.
 Does she love animals?
 Maybe a dog-walking or pet-sitting business would be a great summer business option.
 Enjoy baking?
 Your young entrepreneur could add some brownies or cupcakes to a lemonade stand.
-Talk about what she’s passionate about and help her find ways to monetize and build upon it.
+Talk about what she’s interesting in and help her find ways to monetize and build upon it.

 Discuss money management.
 If she’s bringing in a “paycheck,” no matter how small and even if it’s allowance or money for chores, teach her how to manage it.
 One idea: Explain the value of saving money by setting a guideline.
 For example, one-third of her income goes in the bank, one-third to a charity, the rest in her pocket.
 You could even set a savings goal and track it with her, and when she’s able to afford something big, she’ll understand the benefit of not squandering her income all at once.
 Delayed gratification is a helpful concept for kids to experience early on.